-1. We don’t have any staff to deal with the requests we will get; with 200 no-shows in 2012, you can understand the scale of the issue.
-The race is organized by a non-profit running group that works on a 100% volunteer basis from the organizers; and
+3. We don’t have any staff to deal with the transfer requests that we get — with a couple hundred no-shows each year you can understand the scale of the issue.
+The race is organized by a non-profit running group, and our race committee is 100% volunteer.

-Transferring numbers is also a headache, as it messes with the age group results.
+4. Transferring numbers is also a headache, as it messes with the age group results.
 If a 30-year-old runs with the number for a 50-year-old, that person will foul up the age group standings.
 In February 2012 a marathon winner was disqualified for running with a friend’s bib.
 We will do the same, and reserve the right to ban you from future events.
 But we really, really don’t want to do that.
 We just want to have some fun racing through the woods and raise money to improve the trails and give to local charities.

-In essence, we hope you understand our simple-stupid approach meets our desire to do four simultarnous things:
+In essence, we hope you understand our simple-stupid approach meets our desire to do four simultaneous things: